The Lexicon of Love: Performance, tours and further releases

 "Tears Are Not Enough" (in its initial release produced by Steve Brown), "All of My Heart", "Poison Arrow" and "The Look of Love" were all top-20 entries in the UK; the latter two also charted in the US, peaking at No. 25 and No. 18 respectively.
 The album reached No. 1 on the UK charts and peaked at No. 24 in the US charts.

 The band was augmented by session musicians, and the 11-piece ensemble toured Europe, the US and Japan.
 The shows at Hammersmith Odeon in November 1982 were recorded for inclusion in the band's film Mantrap which was released the following year.
 In 2004, a two-disc deluxe reissue including previously unreleased outtakes and early demos and a live performance of the album from 1982 was released by Neutron Records.

 In 2009, ABC (with Fry as its sole member) performed the entire album at the Royal Albert Hall in London, accompanied by the BBC Concert Orchestra and conducted by Dudley.
 They were joined onstage by Horn.
-The Lexicon of Love was again performed live in its entirety on 18 December 2012 at Theatre Royal, Drury Lane to mark its 30th anniversary.
+The Lexicon of Love was again performed live in its entirety on 18 December 2012 at the Theatre Royal, Drury Lane to mark its 30th anniversary.
 Dudley reprised her role as conductor, performing with the Southbank Sinfonia Orchestra, and they concluded a four-date mini-tour at the same venue on 30 March 2014.
 Between 4 and 9 November 2015, the band and orchestra also performed at Liverpool's Philharmonic Hall, Glasgow Royal Concert Hall, Sheffield City Hall, the Theatre Royal, Drury Lane in London and Symphony Hall, Birmingham.

-A sequel studio album The Lexicon of Love II was released on 27 May 2016.
+A sequel studio album, The Lexicon of Love II, was released on 27 May 2016.
 A Blu-ray audio disc with new Dolby Atmos and 5.1 surround sound Blu-ray remixes by Steven Wilson, as well as a remastered vinyl edition of the original mix, was released in August 2023.